chdamianos/autoregressionmodelling/README.md

 You will also need R installed:
 R 3.3.1
-with the 'VGAM' and 'HandTill2001' libraries installed
+with the 'VGAM' and 'HandTill2001' libraries

 ### rpy2 installation
 I recommend installing rpy2 from http://www.lfd.uci.edu/~gohlke/pythonlibs/#rpy2